brianjonesbrianjones/capstone-aws/README.md

 ## Key Takeaways

 Docker is a powerful tool for containerizing and running applications on a variety of platforms.
 When moving towards production, this capstone showed that this can be accomplish both manually and using a CloudFormation template to provision an appropriate ec2 server and associated security group.
 Also, this capstone demonstrated the power of having a git repository to push updates to and from which to pull code and updates and deploying it to multiple locations.
-In all, this project demonstrated the power and utility of both docker and git.
+In all, this project demonstrated the power and utility of both docker and git as well as CloudFormation.